30 English Words From Elden Ring That Sound Made Up (But Aren't)

 In Elden Ring: Kenneth Haight cries out "O Erdtree!
 Grant me succour!" when you find him stranded on the ruins in Limgrave, desperately calling for divine aid that never quite arrives.

-Weapon descriptions in Elden Ring read like fragments of epic poetry.
-Here are the words you keep seeing on equipment screens.
+Weapon descriptions, tools, and place names in Elden Ring read like fragments of epic poetry.
+Here are the words you keep seeing while you explore.

 To wave or flourish something — usually a weapon — as a display of threat or triumph.
 You brandish a sword to show you mean business.